vnu/Tip-Smart/README.md

 * Ability to easily share individual bills with friends through email and message.

 ### Installation & Testing Instructions
-The app was developed for iPhone 5s.
+The app in the master branch was developed for iPhone 5s.
 I did not set auto layouts or other size classes.
 I tested completely in portait mode.
+However, I have another branch called autolayout that has the auto layout and uses size classes.
+Both the branches will not work in landscape mode.
+They work only with portait mode.
+I tested it through emulator and have been using my app on my iPhone 6 plus for all my tip Calculations :)

 ======